ream/deprecated/README.md

 To run in production server, run `npm run build && npm start`

-**Dive into the [documentation](https://egoistian.com/unvue) to get more.**
+**Dive into the [documentation](https://egoistian.com/ream) to get more.**

 ## Prior Art

-`unvue` wouldn't exist if it wasn't for excellent prior art, we're inspired by these projects:
+`ream` wouldn't exist if it wasn't for excellent prior art, we're inspired by these projects:

 - [Nuxt.js](https://github.com/nuxt/nuxt.js)
 - [Next.js](https://github.com/zeit/next.js)